 Trauma and Violence

 In addition to our outreach and consultation services, UMSL Counseling Services clinicians offer free mental health training to the UMSL campus.
 If you are interested in one of the workshops below or would like to request a workshop, email Laura Holt.

 Tritons Sex Education & Empowerment Workshops

 UMSL Counseling Services has joined with the Department of Psychological Sciences, Student Social Services, and the Triton Health Educators to form the Tritons Sex Education & Empowerment group.
 Tritons SEE is a group of students and experts that provides UMSL students with the knowledge and skills to responsibly express their sexuality in a way that enhances their life.
 Our goal is to promote pleasurable and healthy sexual relationships based on mutual respect.
 We believe every person is entitled to dignity and self-worth and to his/her/their own attitudes and beliefs about sexuality.
 Knowledge about human sexuality is helpful, not harmful.
 Every individual has the right to accurate information about sexuality.
-A series of four workshops will be offered to provide sex education appropriate for college students will be offered in the Fall and Spring, in addition other fun, educational opportunities like Sexversations and peer education tabling events.
+This fall we will be offering a workshop to provide sex education appropriate for college students, in addition other fun, educational opportunities like Sexversations and peer education tabling events.